markjernf/titanium-images/README.md

 ## What this is

-I am an engineer and woodworker who now makes full-color, photorealistic images on titanium sheets by anodizing, laser-ablating a mask of one color, re-anodizing at a lower voltage, and repeating — up to nine times per piece.
+I am an engineer, woodworker, and maker who now crafts full-color, photorealistic images on titanium sheets by anodizing, laser-ablating a mask of one color, re-anodizing at a lower voltage, and repeating — up to nine times per piece.
 A Python script (`ti_mosaic_separator.py`) turns a source photo into a stack of 1-bit masks that when ablated and anodized in the proper order produce a color mosaic blending the colors into a color image.
 These pieces may look like they were produced by a machine, but they are genuinely handmade.
 Each requires meticulous surface preparation, multiple laser passes, and multiple separate trips to the TSP